Korsani/graphical-watch/README.md

 	grwatch.sh [ -n <interval in second> | -w <width in second> ] [ -0 <value> ] [ -f <file> ] [ -r ] [ -m <mark> ] [ -t <command title> ] [ [ -l <lower bound> -u <upper bound> ] | -s <scale> ] [ "command than returns integer" ]

 	-0 : set the horizontal axis to that value instead of the first one returned by the command (or by stdin) (or by the mean of -l and -u)
-	-f : dump data in that file upon exit
-	-l : set lower bound
+	-f : dump data in that file upon exit or when SIGHUP is received -l : set lower bound
 	-m : use that one-char string to display dot
 	-n : sleep that seconds between each value read.
 May be decimal.
 Default is 2s